 Average Adoption fee is $400.
 Fees range $150-$500, which may be dependent on the age of the pug and existing medical conditions.

 Why do I have to pay a fee, I'm rescuing a pug!

 Every PRoNE pug is fully vetted prior to their Adoption.
 This may include but is not limited to vaccines, spay/neuter, heartworm test and preventative care, eye and ear care, etc.

 I filled out an application, what happens next?

 Completed applications are forwarded to the Application Team.
-It can take 4-6 weeks to process an application.
-We check vet & personal references and conduct an interview.
-A Home Visit is scheduled when a match is found.
-Let your references/vet know we will be calling – this speeds up the process.
+It may take several weeks to process your application.
+We ask for your patience during this time as we verify your vet & personal references and conduct an interview.
+A Home Visit will be scheduled at the end of the process if you are matched with the pug requested.
+Please be sure to notify your references/vet that a PRoNE representative will be contacting them as this will speed up the process.

 Why are there so many steps involved?

 At PRoNE, our commitment to the pugs in our care and our potential adopters is at the forefront of the work we do.
 Our goal is to make forever matches, so taking the time to screen our applicants assures the “right” pug is being paired with the “right” adopter.
 At this time, the pug is also being “evaluated” in his/her foster home, so their needs, behaviors, temperament are considered with your profile.

 Can I adopt a pug for a friend?

 Yes!
 Have someone help them complete the online application.
 All information must be in their name with their contact information.
 Please be sure to note on the application that they have no Internet and to use their phone as a means of primary contact.